Urizen culture and customs (Redirected from Urizen Culture and Customs)

 The Urizen have a great appreciation for symbols, rooted in their understanding of the nature of essence.
 The most common are the constellations rather than runes or other magical symbols.
 They are used as decoration throughout the nation, often appearing in visual art, or embroidered onto clothes or banners.
 The most common symbol for the nation as a whole is the Phoenix, generally presented as a brightly coloured fantastical bird.
 The Mountain, representing ideas of enlightenment, poise, and arete, is another popular image, in part because it is a triangle, and the Urizen love geometric shapes of all sorts.

 Stars appear in many Urizen symbols, and a circle of stars is sometimes used to represent the nation.
 The net and web are both symbols associated with Urizen, often shown with stars at each node, as a symbol of the fundamental interconnectedness of all things.
-A net is often worn on the head, and it is common for hair to be braided and ornamented with tiny beads or gemstones, again referencing the image of the net.
+A jewelled net is often worn on the head, and it is common for hair to be braided and ornamented with tiny beads or gemstones, again referencing the image of the net.

 Every spire in Urizen has a “sigil” that represents the settlement.
 These tend to be simple images, usually an object on a coloured background.
 It is very rare for a spire to choose a mundane animal as a symbol; common symbols include musical instruments, tools, implements of magic, mountains, stars and (for citadels) weapons.
 Spires with a close connection, especially parent and child spires, often have similar sigils.

 Many Urizen enjoy poetry, but their work tends to follow strict structural rules such as those found in the sestina, sonnet, or ode.
 Writers are expected to be technically skilled and are applauded for their clever use of structure and meter.
-There is a similar aesthetic for sculpture and painting, with pieces that demonstrate mastery of the form or make clever use of geometry and perspective are particularly popular.
+There is a similar aesthetic for sculpture and painting, and pieces that demonstrate mastery of the form or make clever use of geometry and perspective are particularly popular.